nonomal/colanode/README.md

 ### Concurrent edits

 Colanode relies on **Conflict-free Replicated Data Types (CRDTs)** - powered by [Yjs](https://docs.yjs.dev/) - to allow real-time collaboration on entries like pages or database records.
-This means multiple people can edit at the same time, and the system gracefully merges everyone’s updates.
+This means multiple people can edit at the same time, and the system gracefully merges everyone's updates.
 Deletions are also tracked as specialized transactions.
-Messages and file operations don’t support concurrent edits and use simpler database tables.
+Messages and file operations don't support concurrent edits and use simpler database tables.

 ## Get started for free